Wikia/app/extensions/wikia/Privacy/README.md

  * all `logging` entries connected to user pages are removed
  * all `watchlist` entries that belong to the user are removed
  * if the user was renamed, user pages are removed for the old username as well
+4. `UserDataRemover::removeGlobalData` anonimizes all user data not related to specific communities.
+  * the user is renamed to a random name (with `Anonymous ` prefix) by issuing an `UPDATE` query on `wikicities.user` table
+  * user's email and birthday are removed from the `user` table
+  * antispoof data is anonimized by removing the username record from the `spoofuser` table, and adding a hashed version to `spoofuser_forgotten`
+  * user specific data is removed from `user_email_log`, `user_properties` and `wikiastaff_log` tables.
+  * user cache in deleted
+  * the user is marked as disabled
+  * if the user was previously renamed, all the above steps are also performed for the old username

 ## Debugging